-The Downy Yellow Violet grows in shady, forested areas.
-It is 6-18 in tall and wide with heart-shaped leaves (3 in wide) with jagged edges and clearly visible veins.
+Downy Yellow Violets grow in shady, forested areas.
+They are 6-18 in tall and wide with heart-shaped leaves (3 in wide) with jagged edges and clearly visible veins.
 The leaves and stalks are often hairy.

-The Downy Yellow Violet is a spring flower (.75 in wide) with 5 bright yellow petals.
+Downy Yellow Violets are spring flowers (.75 in wide) with 5 bright yellow petals.
 There are several brown or purple lines on the lower petals.

 The fruit, an egg-shaped capsule (.33 in long), turns brown and splits into 3 sections when ripe, shooting the seeds several feet from the plant.

 Did you know?
-Downy Yellow Violet attracts a wide variety of bees.
-The seeds are eaten by various birds, while the leaves and stems are eaten by small mammals and the Wood Turtle.
+Downy Yellow Violets attract a wide variety of bees.
+The seeds are eaten by various birds, while the leaves and stems are eaten by small mammals and Wood Turtles.

 See Also: Crowfoot Violet, Early Blue Violet, Northern Bog Violet, Western Canada Violet